 Customized Itinerary Specialist Emily explored Spain’s northern regions on a Customized Tour of Spain and Portugal.
 Here, she shares why northern Spain should be at the top of every traveler’s bucket list.

 Call me a Hispanophile, but I fell in love with Spain the minute I stepped off the plane in Seville during my third year of college.
-I’ve gone back nearly every year since, and have even spent time working in Madrid.
-Whenever I go return, I aim to delve deeper into the culture and see more of the country’s 17 autonomous regions, each of which has a wealth to offer its visitors.
+Whenever I return, I aim to delve deeper into the culture and see more of the country’s 17 autonomous regions, each of which has a wealth to offer its visitors.

 See Basíilica del Pilar in Aragon